Blog

 Wetlands Protections

-Audubon members gather for Northwest Indiana Birds and Brews at Byway Brewing Company in Hammond, Indiana.
+More than 60 Audubon members and residents from Northwest Indiana gathered for Birds and Brews at Byway Brewing Company in Hammond, Indiana.

-Audubon members gather for Northwest Indiana Birds and Brews.
+More than 60 Audubon members and residents from Northwest Indiana gathered for Birds and Brews.
 Photo: Audubon Great Lakes

 Experts shared the need to protect wetlands which are incredibly important natural areas for birds and our communities.
 Wetlands provide habitat to birds like the Sandhill Crane.
 It’s an amazing experience to hear the loud, trilled calls of a flock of Sandhill Cranes gather in Northwest Indiana.
 Efforts to conserve wetland areas have helped to greatly expand their numbers after overhunting caused the Midwest sub-species to plummet to just two dozen nesting pairs in the mid-twentieth century.